 At least, that’s what you’d think if you looked at a price chart – any price chart, really – of a cryptocurrency that was around during the highs of December 2017.
 With the digital currency market in the doldrums, you’d think that yesteryear’s optimism was gone, that the businesses had all shuttered….
 That we realized these tulips didn’t actually have any value.

 And yet, the long-term prospects for the cryptocurrency industry have never looked so bright.

 That’s not complete conjecture.
 This post will explain what’s been happening in the crypto industry as the prices of coins and tokens have been falling.
+If you haven’t been able to stay up to date with crypto news, you might surprised to hear there’s more to the headlines than falling prices.
 Yes, money has been flowing out of the currencies, and at an alarming rate if all comparisons are made to last year’s highs.
-But, if you look at what has been flowing IN to the industry – super talented builders, experienced executives, and buckets of money allocated just to support them, things look pretty damn good.
+But, if you look at what has been flowing IN to the industry – super talented builders, experienced executives, and buckets of money allocated just to support them, things look pretty damn good

 Let’s start by agreeing on one simple fact: Cryptocurrencies don’t have a “killer app” yet.

 There isn’t a super compelling reason for people to be using cryptocurrency yet.
 It’s kind of like the internet in 1986.
 The network of TCP/IP connections is there, information and data can be sent, but it’s not really useful for 99% of society just yet.
 The protocol, the underlying technology, has been developed.
 It’s very early, but blockchain is beginning to show relative stability and continued technological progress.
 It *should* be capable of supporting more than just glorified wire transfers over the 1700 or so cryptocurrencies that are out there.
 And yet…